Experiential Learning, Its Benefits and How It Can Be Used to Make Education System Effective

-Learning Styles According to Professor Kolb
+Learning Styles According to Professor Kolb:

 Experiential learning is not a one size fits all method of learning.
 It depends on the choices of the learner and what method of learning suits him the best.
 According to the experiential learning Kolb theory, there are four different learning styles.
 They are classified based on how people perceive and process information.
 People tend to develop these learning patterns based on their background and past experiences.

-- Diverging – People who prefer to observe things from different perspectives and come up with imaginative solutions fall under this category.
+Diverging –People who prefer to observe things from different perspectives and come up with imaginative solutions fall under this category.
 They like to assimilate information from different sources and are good at generating ideas.
 People with a diverging style of learning are good at working with teams and are open to feedback.
 They are good at arts, emotional, and are interested in people.
 Activities such as brainstorming ideas, group discussions, etc. interest them.

-- Assimilating – People with an Assimilating style prefer a logical approach to learning.
+People with an Assimilating style prefer a logical approach to learning.
 They prefer a logical and clear explanation of concepts and theories, rather than practical experiments.
 Students with an assimilating learning style favor lectures, reading text and reference materials, analytical models, etc. that present information in a logical and analytical manner.

-- Accommodating – Learners with accomodating styles prefer a hands-on approach to learning.
+Learners with accomodating styles prefer a hands-on approach to learning.
 They depend on their intuition or gut instinct rather than on logic to devise strategies to overcome challenges.
 They rely on people around them to collect information and use it to come up with their own conclusions.

 In order to make the education system effective, it is crucial that teachers identify the learning styles of their students, and alter their teaching style to suit the learning preferences of each child.
 They should ensure that the lecture consists of some elements that appeal to children of different learning styles.

-For example, if a science teacher wants to teach students about seed germination, she should involve projects, real-life experimentation with seed germination, theoretical explanation of the concept, and class discussions to enable children to grasp the concept easily.
+If a science teacher wants to teach students about seed germination, she should involve projects, real-life experimentation with seed germination, theoretical explanation of the concept, and class discussions to enable children to grasp the concept easily.